web-work-tools/minimal-mistakes/_posts/2019-07-04-didecentral-contributors-guide-minimal-mistakes.md

 ---
-title: "DIDecentral Contributors Guide: Minimal-Mistakes-Jekyll Gem-Based Deploy"
+title: "DIDecentral Contributors Guide: Minimal-Mistakes-Jekyll"
 ---

 I'm creating this resource while I do the initial setup for DIDecentral, the Organization, to have its own web-site, to accompany the website, [decentralized-id.com](https://decentralized-id.com), we are co-creating.

 This will make it easier for contributors to understand how this site works, or even for you to use this guide and create your own web-site!